ManeeshWije/buddy/README.md

 - API Gateway methods, usage plans, and api keys
 - and more

-Make sure the API_URL and API_KEY variables are present in your environment via `export API_URL= and export API_KEY=`.
+Make sure the API_URL and API_KEY variables are present in your environment via a `.env` file.
 The API_URL will be your API gateway invoke url in the form of `https://<your-url>.execute-api.us-east-2.amazonaws.com/prod/chat`

-You can then run the CLI using `make cli`
+You can then run the CLI using `make run`

 ### Demo